dylanljs04/Autonomous-Maze-Solving-Robot/README.md

 # Autonomous-Maze-Solving-Robot

 ## Final Result
-Below is a video/link of the live demonstration of the robot autonomously solving a maze
+Below is a short video/link of the live demonstration of the robot autonomously solving a maze

 https://github.com/user-attachments/assets/cce7acbe-6295-4bbc-9338-e9e4782c1c5e